geyerbri/open-field-journal/index.md

 </figure>
 ## No Mud Huts

-### One American anthropologist's engagement with Kenya's technologists.
+### One anthropologist's engagement with Kenya's tech industry professionals.